 The Kayapo are left with no alternative but to take matters into their own hands.
 If the government will not act to fulfil its obligations, then the indigenous people feel they must do it for themselves.
 They need our support to do this, and today, following a plea from the Chiefs during their visit, we launch a fundraising initiative to help them.
-Please click the button below and make a donation to this fund; no donation is too small and every penny will go directly to help achieve the demarcation of this traditional territory:

 After thirty years of procrastination, in 2012 Brazil’s courts directed Funai, the Indian agency, to demarcate the land.
 The technical work has now been completed, but the demarcation still requires the signature of the Minister of Justice, José Eduardo Cardozo.
 It joins a growing number of other indigenous territories which have been fully researched and signed off by Funai, but which the Minister has refused, so far, to sign into law.